 Your online syllabus helps establish a framework for the rest of your course.
-We have included ideas about information design as well as suggested wording for standard sections of your syllabus.
+Below and on subsequent pages you will find ideas about content and suggested wording for standard sections of your syllabus.

 In an online environment, the syllabus should be readily available and designed for periodic consultation, ensuring that students have quick and easy access to the information they need.
 One way to do this is to segment important course information into multiple documents, e.g., course syllabus, class schedule, assignment guidelines, and in the course modules themselves.
 For example: